amygdalama/blog-source/content/2014-03-17-whats-the-deal-with-builtins-vs-builtin.md

 **The type, and thus behavior, of `__builtins__` changes based on the context of where it's being executed, while the type and behavior of `__builtin__` is constant.
 Rad.**

-Thanks, stranger, for the learning opportunity.
+Thanks, stranger who [suggested](https://github.com/amygdalama/nagini/issues/1) I look into this, for the learning opportunity.
 And thanks, always, to Allison Kaptur, for exploring this topic with me.

 The code for this blog post is on [GitHub](https://github.com/amygdalama/builtins), of course.